tweag/python-monorepo-example/libs/fancy/README.md

 A Python package by mycorp.

-The project owner is by our gentleman [@GuillaumeDesforges](https://github.com/GuillaumeDesforges).
+The project owner is our gentleman [@GuillaumeDesforges](https://github.com/GuillaumeDesforges).

 ## Development